Updated On

 Type of Systems and Appliances in Your Home

-However, not every home is a good candidate for a warranty.
+Not every home is a good candidate for a warranty, depending on the type of systems and appliances in the home.
 For example, it may not be worthwhile to purchase a comprehensive home warranty if you do not have central heating or cooling.
-These systems make up the bulk of coverage under system plans, so you’d be paying for coverage you’ll likely never use.
+These systems make up the bulk of coverage under home warranty plans.
+Check each plan’s coverage to make sure you’re not paying for services you’re unlikely to need.

-A home warranty may also not be worth it if you have smart technology in your home.
-Most home warranty providers do not yet cover smart systems or even the smart components in your basic home appliances, such as a touchscreen on your refrigerator or a smart thermostat.
+If your home is equipped with smart technology, you may not need a home warranty plan.
+Most home warranty providers dont cover smart systems or the smart components in your home appliances, such as a touchscreen on your refrigerator or a smart thermostat.

 When ARE Home Warranties Worth It?